Scootering Samosir Island in Lake Toba, Sumatra, Indonesia

 We rented a scooter from Mas Cottage.
 We rode in a Yamaha Mio 125.
 Easy to handle and can have a pillion rider too.
 The daily charge ranges from Rp 80,000 – 100,000.

-The terrains in Samosir Island features highlands and lowlands, small villages and you can find yourself staying and riding along with the Batak traditional houses.
-Lake Toba’s otherworldly beauty is painted by ocean-calmness water surrounds by lush green mountain ridges.
+The terrains in Samosir Island feature highlands and lowlands, small villages and you can find yourself staying and riding along with the Batak traditional houses.
+Lake Toba’s otherworldly beauty is painted by ocean-calm water surrounded by lush green mountain ridges.
 It appeared as a grand oil painting hanging on the wall.
 The one-hour ferry journey chugs to Samosir Island crossing Lake Toba, small towns and churches become clear on the horizon.

 Dinner at a restaurant in TukTuk